davidchin/davidchin.github.io/app/_posts/2014-03-06-how-to-check-if-a-css-rule-is-supported.markdown

 browser_title:
 date: 2014-03-06 00:00:00
 categories: javascript css
-summary: Sometimes, you want to check if a CSS rule is supported by your user’s current browser using Javascript.
+description: Sometimes, you want to check if a CSS rule is supported by your user’s current browser using Javascript.
 For example, you might want to check if the browser supports CSS transition, if not, use jQuery animation as a fallback.
 ---

 Sometimes, you want to check if a CSS rule is supported by your user’s current browser using Javascript.
 For example, you might want to check if the browser supports CSS transition, if not, use jQuery animation as a fallback.
 Here is a way to do it: